koelslaw/documentation/topics/hardware-assembly.md

-> NOTE: If applicable, use a Phillips #2 screwdriver to unscrew the captive screws that secure the system to the rack.To secure the rails to a square hole or unthreaded round hole rack for shipping or in unstable environments, install the supplied screws to the rails.
+> NOTE: If applicable, use a Phillips #2 screwdriver to unscrew the captive screws that secure the system to the rack.
+To secure the rails to a square hole or unthreaded round hole rack for shipping or in unstable environments, install the supplied screws to the rails.